 - Add samples to your LinkedIn profile

-Build a freelance portfolio method #1: Start a blog
+Method #1: Start a blog

 There are some great reasons to start a blog to build your portfolio, especially if you’re a writer.